 Legal pages are there for a reason and give us the ability to be transparent and honest with our readers about our intentions and the way we run our sites with the information we collect from them.

 Mistake #13 – Not Being Consistent

-Another mistake which I've briefly touched upon further up in the post is consistency.
+Another mistake that I’ve briefly touched upon further up in the post is consistency.

 No blog is going to survive if there’s no consistency in the way it’s run and put out into the online world.